Isac-E-Perez/Variance-in-Weather/README.md

-# A/B Testing for ShoeFly.com Project
+# Variance in Weather Project
 ### About:

 For this project, I implemented data analysis using R. I used the libraries readr, and dplyr which helped me to build the project.
-I analyze the data of ShoeFly.com to gain a better understanding and insight of the two different version of an ad, that were placed in emails, as well as in banners ads on Facebook, Twitter, and Google.
-The company wanted to know how the two ads performed on each of the different platforms on each day of the week.
-The project helps the company analyze the data using aggregate measures.
+I analyze thedataset from 2015 that contains over 39,000 data points about weather conditions in London to gain a better understanding and insight

 ### Note:

-This data comes from ShoeFly.com

-After analyzing the data, ad A outperformed ad B on every day of the week except Tuesday and Sunday.
-It seems that ad A is the best choice for ShoeFly.com
+I could not find the dataset that I used for this code, therefore to prove I understand how to analyze similar datasets I did another project called Variance in Weather in London, England Project.

 # Variance in Weather in London, England Project
 ### About: